WHDH-TV (channel 5): History

 However, we salute these loyal, steadfast, and talented people, all of them in every job, on-camera or off, for their courage as well.
 To maintain a standard of excellence under normal conditions is remarkable.
 To do so under the burden of unusual problems and frustrations is gallant.

 There are so many others, I cannot list them all.
 Our national and local advertisers whose confidence is us has made our operation possible, our consultants, our outside contributors, all who helped.

 But most of all, we at WHDH-TV want to take our leave thanking you, thanking the viewers who watched our programs, who wrote to tell us what we were doing right, and who to let us know when we were wrong.
 We leave with a great debt to you for your loyalty, your support and with the knowledge that we have at least tried to merit it.

 We have fought hard to stay on the air.
 If there were any opportunity left to prevent the change-over at 3 a.m., we would, even now, be pursuing it.
 But there is none.
 Therefore, irrespective of the differences between this station and BBI, we sincerely hope that the change will be accomplished without misadventure and without any incovenience to the viewing public.
 I am sure that WCVB is fully prepared to begin its operations and requires no help from us.

 However, the beginning of anything is fraught with the danger of unexpected difficulties and the first few days may produce some problems.
 I hope not.
 However, should they occur and should WCVB feel that we at WHDH-TV can be of any assistance during this transition, we stand ready to help in any way, small or large, that we can, so that the public will not be inconvenienced.

-Fixed Bayonets!
-(1951), a late movie, wound up serving as the last telecast from the original Channel 5; the telecast began at 11:30 p.m. on March 18, 1972, and ended at 1:25 a.m.
-It was followed for its usual sign off, then served with a black screen for 90 minutes until 3:00 a.m. on March 19, 1972.
+The editorial was followed by WHDH-TV's last telecast: Fixed Bayonets!
+(1951), a late movie.
+The telecast began at 11:30 p.m. on March 18, 1972, and ended at 1:25 a.m.
+It was followed by the station's nightly sign off, then a black screen for 90 minutes until the transition to WCVB-TV at 3 a.m. on March 19, 1972.

 CBS, preferring an "association with broadcast groups which have significant professional broadcast experience", moved its affiliation back to WNAC-TV, which had been owned by RKO General and its predecessors since 1948.
 The ABC affiliation then went to the new WCVB-TV.